 You may also use this SMART goal worksheet for your ease.

-Note: If it starts to interfere in your day to day life then seeking proper therapy (be it offline or online) is definitely recommended.
+Note: If it starts to interfere with your day-to-day life then seeking proper therapy (be it offline or online) is recommended.

 How Do I safeguard myself from “Learned Helplessness?”